ghostinthewires/Team-Handbook-Template/Team-Handbook-Template/general/commit-style-guide/readme.md

 Writing good commit messages is important.
 Not just for yourself, but for other engineers on your project.
 This includes:

-* New (or recently absent) engineers who want to get up to speed any future engineers (including yourself) who want to see why a change was made
+* New (or recently absent) engineers who want to get up to speed
+* Any future engineers (including yourself) who want to see why a change was made

 ### Content